Sidhu-985/amfoss-tasks/Task-06/Documentation.md

-# Documentation for Python Turtle Graphics
+# Documentation for Vue Hackernews 2.0

 ## Overview
-Python Turtle Graphics for Kids is an educational project designed to introduce beginners, especially kids, to programming through Python's Turtle graphics module.
+Vue Hackernews 2.0 is an educational project designed to share,build certain stories on whats happening in todays world of **Programming**.
-The project includes various scripts that teach fundamental programming concepts and help users create graphical patterns and animations with Turtle.
+The project includes various scripts that teach fundamental programming concepts and help users create through UI and animations with Vue.

 ## Functionality